 Call the Residential Life office at 585-389-2480, or email director Jane Kelly

 Residence Hall FAQs

 When will I receive the room assignment?

-That information will be mailed starting in mid December.
-It will include the name, address and telephone number of the assigned roommate(s) to assist in coordination of move-in.
+Letters will be mailed starting in mid June.
+You will receive the name, address, email, and telephone number of your assigned roommate(s) to assist in coordination of move-in.